Are ready to see which books made the 2019 Read This Not That List? Find out which bestselling books I loved, and which overrated books I didn’t like.

 Don’t agree with me.
 Let me know!
 I promise I can take it.
 I’d love to hear which bestsellers you think are overrated books and which are worth the hype.

 Coming off The Nightingale, her wildly successful World War II novel, Kristin Hannah’s next book explores the untamed wilds of Alaska.
 A recently returned Vietnam War POW, Ernt Allbright decides to move his family to the Alaskan frontier.
 At first, Alaska seems to be the answer to their prayers and just what Ernt needs.
 But when the harsh Alaskan winter approaches and Ernt’s mental state begins to deteriorate, his wife and daughter must fight to survive.
-A captivating, stay-up-all-night novel that is definitely one of 2018’s best reads.
+A captivating, stay-up-all-night novel that is one of 2018’s best reads.
 Read more →

-Celeste Ng made by Read This Not That list last year with her beautiful novel Everything I Never Told You.
+Celeste Ng made my Read This Not That list last year with her beautiful novel Everything I Never Told You.
 Well, she’s back this year, but not on the same side of the list.
-Little Fires Everywhere combines the story of the Richardson family and their free-spirited renters the Warrens, while describing a custody for a Chinese-American baby.
+Little Fires Everywhere combines the story of the Richardson family and their free-spirited renters the Warrens, while describing a custody battle for a Chinese-American baby.
 Maybe I’m being too harsh.
 Ng is a great writer – but I didn’t feel like I got anything out of this story.